No Products in the Cart

 Finasteride is effective at lowering DHT levels by up to 60% and has been shown to be effective in almost 90% of people who take it at stopping hair loss.
 This is not a cure for male baldness but it can stabilise and (in some cases) reverse the process.
 Finasteride needs to be taken regularly to have an effect and benefits of a reduction in hair loss or even improved hair density can be observed after about six months.

-Finasteride is a very safe medication that is taken by millions of people worldwide.
-Reported side effects are rare and temporary – they are experienced by less than 5% of patients and stop once patients stop taking the medication.
+Finasteride is considered a safe medication that is taken by millions of people worldwide.
+Reported side effects are rare and, in most cases, temporary – they are experienced by less than 5% of patients and stop once patients stop taking the medication.
 The most common side effects in these few cases are reduced libido and reduced quantity of semen.
-Other reported side effects are very rare and, in many cases, unproven.
+Other reported side effects are rare; a list of which can be found in our patient information leaflet, available here.
+We advise all of our patients to familiarise themselves with the risks and benefits of any new medication prior to taking it.

 Minoxidil was originally an oral medication that was used to treat blood pressure.
 In the early stages of this medications’ use, researchers found that it had a positive effect on hair growth – a topical form of Minoxidil was then released as the first FDA-approved medication to treat hair loss.
 Minoxidil is the active ingredient in the medication Regaine.